redpesk-common/canbus-binding/README.md

 ~# afb-client-demo ws://localhost:1234/api?token=
 ```

 You will be on an interactive session where you can pass ask directly to the binding API.

-Binding provide for the moment 2 verbs, subscribe and unsubscribe that can take argument by a JSON **event** object taking a CAN message name as value.
+Binding provide at this moment 2 verbs, subscribe and unsubscribe, which can take argument by a JSON **event** object.

+The argument value is the CAN message name as described in the JSON file used to generate cpp file for the binding.

 To use the ***AFB Websocket CLI*** tool, a command line will be like the following :

 ```
 <api> <verb> <arguments>